 If you’re still undecided after these pros and cons, then here are three more things it’s central to consider before investing in Dogecoin.

-Is it a good time to buy Dogecoin?
+1. Is now a good time to buy Dogecoin stock?

-The answer to this question depends on what you want to buy Doge for.
+The answer to this question depends on why you want to invest.
 If you simply want to get involved in the community and use Dogecoin to tip people online, then it’s rarely a bad time to invest.
 The coin has experienced plenty of volatility in recent years, so make sure to check out its current price to see how it is performing.

 If, however, you want to hold the cryptocurrency as a form of investment, then you’ll want to consider the cryptocurrency markets more broadly.
-You can pick up some Doge very cheaply, but it’s a good idea to keep on top of our latest analysis to see if your coins are likely to climb to a higher price:
+You can pick up some Doge very cheaply, though it’s a good idea to keep on top of our latest analysis to see if your coins are likely to climb to a higher price:

 Dogecoin (DOGE) price down 10% as pullback continues